-Before you may send messages to a customer, they must first consent to receiving WhatsApp messages with an active opt-in.
-This opt-in must be done via a third-party channel.
-This can be any channel you already use to communicate with your customers, for example your company website, app, email, SMS, store, and more.
+Before you can initiate messages with yours customers, they must first consent to receiving WhatsApp messages with an active opt-in.
+This opt-in must be done via a third-party channel you already use to communicate with your customers, for example your company website, app, email, SMS, store and more.

 Active opt-in for receiving WhatsApp messages

-The opt-in must be an active one.
-This means the opt-in is done by a user action, for example when the customer enters his phone number or checks a box to give consent to you using his number for WhatsApp messaging.
-Also, you need to clearly inform the customer on what exactly he is opting in for.
-So, what type of messages will the customer receive?
+An active opt-in means the opt-in is done by a user action, for example, when a customer enters their phone number or checks a box to give consent to you using their number for WhatsApp messaging.
+In addition, you need to clearly inform your customers on what exactly they are opting in for - what type of messages will they receive?
 This doesn’t mean ‘WhatsApp message’, but what type of content you will be sharing.

 A customer sending a message to a company is therefore strictly not an opt-in.
-If a customer sends you a message, you may send him replies for the duration of the customer care window.
-If you want to send notifications, an opt-in is required.
+If a customer sends you a message, you may send the replies for the duration of the customer care window - a 24 hour period.
+If you want to send notifications after the 24 hour period, opt-in is required.

 Want to start using the WhatsApp Business API to improve your customer care?
 Visit our WhatsApp product page.